warith-harchaoui/nexteco/README.md

 This project grew out of discussions with:

 - [Yann Lechelle](https://www.linkedin.com/in/ylechelle), leader and co-founder of [probabl.ai](https://probabl.ai)
-- [Laurent Panatanacce](https://www.linkedin.com/in/panatanacce), mentor in business and AI, and AI Business Enabler at [NEXTON](https://nexton-group.com)
+- [Laurent Panatanacce](https://www.linkedin.com/in/panatanacce), mentor in business and AI and AI Business Enabler at [NEXTON](https://nexton-group.com)

 ---